tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 each router in the network.
 For example, consider a network slicing provider with a network composed of 'N' nodes, each with 'K' adjacencies to its neighbors.
-Assuming a node can be reached over 'M' different slice aggregates, the node will have to assign and advertise reachability for 'N' unique forwarding addresses, or MPLS forwarding labels.
+Assuming a node can be reached over 'M' different slice aggregates, the node assigns and advertises reachability to 'N' unique forwarding addresses, or MPLS forwarding labels.
-Similarly, each node will have to assign a unique forwarding address (or MPLS forwarding label) for each of its 'K' adjacencies to enable strict steering over each.
+Similarly, each node assigns a unique forwarding address (or MPLS forwarding label) for each of its 'K' adjacencies to enable strict steering over the adjacency for each slice.
 The total number of control and data plane states that need to be stored and programmed in a router's forwarding is (N+K)\*M states.
-Hence, as 'N', 'K', and 'M' parameters increase, this approach suffers from scalability challenges both in the control and data planes.
+Hence, as 'N', 'K', and 'M' parameters increase, this approach suffers from scalability challenges in both the control and data planes.

 Global Identifier Based Slice Selector:

-> A slice policy can include a Global Identifier Slice Selector (GISS) field that is carried in each packet to associate it to a specific slice aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
+> A slice policy MAY include a Global Identifier Slice Selector (GISS) field as defined in {{!I-D.kompella-mpls-mspl4fa}} that is carried in each packet in order to associate it to a specific slice aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
 Routers within the slice policy domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding next-hop(s),